 - The student is too ill to attend school.
 Parents/guardians should send a written note to the director as soon as possible (including the day of the event).
 This ensures that the director will be able to fill the holes and reconfigure parts as needed.
 Students who were present at school on both the day of the after-school event and also the day after the event will not be excused without a note from the doctor. - There is a death in the family or comparable family emergency.
 Parents/guardians should send a written note to the director as soon as possible.
 If the student's family crisis is a death in the family or comparable, the student will be exempt from making up the grade.
 (Please do not think it necessary to communicate with the director while the emergency is ongoing.
 Take care of yourself and your family first.
 Communicate when you can.) - The student has a prior commitment.
-If the student has a prior commitment that was planned before the Orchestra rehearsal or concert was announced, parents/guardians music communicate this conflict using the Absence Form (see page 11). - ▶ Observance of religious holidays.
-Established religious holidays are excused but should be communicated by the parent/guardian using the Absence Form. - Define the bridal party of her sister's wedding or an athlete whose team made it to the state championship game that was not on the regular calendar.
+If the student has a prior commitment that was planned before the Orchestra rehearsal or concert was announced, parents/guardians music communicate this conflict using the Absence Form (see page 11). - Observance of religious holidays.
+Established religious holidays are excused but should be communicated by the parent/guardian using the Absence Form. - Dother circumstances cleared in advance by the director.
+Examples include a student who was asked mid-year to be in the bridal party of her sister's wedding or an athlete whose team made it to the state championship game that was not on the regular calendar.
 In cases like this, parents/guardians must communicate as soon as they foresee the likelihood of a conflict.
 The concert make-up grade requirement would be the same as any other prior commitment.